-- The next semester after being placed on probation, the student must attain a semester grade point average of at least 3.0.
+- In the next term after being placed on probation, the student must attain a term grade-point average of at least 3.0.

-- Two semesters after being placed on probation, the student must have a cumulative grade point average above 3.0.
+- Two terms after being placed on probation, the student must have a cumulative grade-point average above 3.0.

-- Failure to make the minimum semestser grade point average one semester after probation or the minimum cumulative grade point average two semesters after probation will result in dismissal from the University.
+- Failure to make the minimum term grade-point average one term after probation, or the minimum cumulative grade-point average two terms after probation, will result in dismissal from the University.

-Graduate students may not receive more than two grades of “C” or lower in the program.
-Should a graduate student receive a third grade of C or lower, he or she will be dismissed from the program.
-Graduate students who receive a D, F or N grade in any course must repeat that course.
-In the event that a student is required to repeat a course that is a prerequisite for an advanced course, the advanced course may not be taken until the student successfully passes the prerequisite course.
+Students may not receive more than two grades of C or lower in the program.
+Students who receive a third grade of C or lower will be dismissed from the program.
+Students who receive a D, F or N grade in any course must repeat that course.
+If that a student is required to repeat a course that is a prerequisite for an advanced course, the advanced course may not be taken until the student successfully passes the prerequisite course.
 Thus, the student’s progression in the program may be affected.
-Students who receive a second D or F grade in the same academic year will be dismissed from the program.
+Students who receive a second D or F grade will be dismissed from the program.

-All work in Practicum courses must be at or above the B level.
-If a student earns a grade less than B in a clinical practicum course, the course must be repeated, but may be repeated only once, and must be taken within one year, with the new grade replacing the failing grade in the cumulative grade point average.
+All work in practicum courses must be at or above the B grade level.
+If a student earns a grade less than B in a clinical practicum course, the course must be repeated but may be repeated only once and must be taken within one year, with the new grade replacing the failing grade in the cumulative grade-point average.
 A second grade below B in any practicum course will result in dismissal from the program.

-All students must take and pass a comprehensive examination at the end of the second year in order to graduate from the medical laboratory science program.
-Any student who fails the cumulative examination must retake the examination until she or he passes.
+All students must take and pass a comprehensive examination at the end of the second year in order to graduate from the Medical Laboratory Science program.
+Any student who fails the cumulative examination must retake the examination until passing.
 A diploma will not be given until the student has passed all sections of the comprehensive examination.

 Graduate Research Projects

-See the Graduate Research Bulletin and Department of Medical Laboratory Sciences policy document for policies and procedures regarding graduate research projects.
-This bulletin lists specific deadlines for each component of the research project.
+See the Graduate Research Bulletin and Department of Medical Laboratory Science policy document for policies and procedures regarding graduate research projects.
+This document lists specific deadlines for each component of the research project.
 Failure to meet these deadlines will delay acceptance of the research project and graduation from the program.

 Service Work Policy

-There are numerous work-study jobs available to our students in the clinical laboratories as well as throughout the medical center and at our affiliate hospitals.
+There are numerous work-study jobs available to our students in the clinical laboratories as well as throughout the Medical Center and at our affiliate hospitals.
 Students are notified of openings as the faculty are informed.
-Students and supervisors at the clinical site must make a distinction between the student’s time in the laboratory as a student learning and not being paid and when the student becomes an employee and is working in the laboratory for pay on tasks for which they have been specifically trained.
-Students should not be treated as employees during rotation time which is typically between the hours of 7:00 am - 3:30 pm.
+Students and supervisors at the clinical site must make a distinction between the student’s time in the laboratory as a student learning and not being paid and when the student becomes an employee and is working in the laboratory for pay on tasks they have been specifically trained to perform.
+Students should not be treated as employees during rotation time, which is typically from 7 a.m. - 3:30 p.m.
 What students do outside the time at which they are expected to be learning in the clinical laboratory is beyond the scope of control of the program.

-The Master of Science degree, with a major in Medical Laboratory Science, requires a minimum of 80 semester hours.
-Candidates for the Master of Science degree must earn a 3.0 cumulative grade point average in all computed upper-division credits taken at Rush University.
-A minimum of 40 semester hours of academic credit shall be earned as a graduate student in academic residence at Rush University.
-Students must pass IPE *check full name* in order to graduate.
-Participation in cap and gown at commencement exercises is expected of all graduates.
+The Master of Science degree in Medical Laboratory Science requires a minimum of 75 term hours.
+Candidates for the Master of Science degree must earn a 3.0 cumulative grade-point average in all computed upper-division credits taken at Rush University.
+A minimum of 40 term hours of academic credit shall be earned as a graduate student in academic residence at Rush University.
+Students must pass IPE courses in order to graduate.

 The faculty of the Department of Medical Laboratory Science are responsible for providing both the didactic coursework and the clinical experiences necessary for students to successfully complete all degree requirements.

 The Department of Medical Laboratory Science operates on the practitioner-teacher model.
 Faculty members are actively involved in the medical laboratories of Rush University Medical Center, maintaining active research, supervisory and clinical positions in their specialty areas.
 Several faculty members hold joint appointments in Rush Medical College.
-They provide the laboratory medicine courses for the medical college curriculum and the graduate nursing college curriculum.
+They provide the laboratory medicine courses for the Rush Medical College curriculum and the graduate College of Nursing curriculum.

-Students integrate the theory of medical science with the practice of medical laboratory procedures, learning basic theory and skills in hematology, clinical chemistry, immunology, immunohematology, molecular techniques and clinical microbiology in the first year, and go on to more advanced courses in those areas in the second year along with courses in management, education and research to prepare students for supervisory, teaching and research positions.
+Students integrate the theory of medical science with the practice of medical laboratory procedures, learning basic theory and skills in hematology, clinical chemistry, immunology, immunohematology, molecular techniques and clinical microbiology in the first year.
+They then go on to more advanced courses in those areas in the second year along with courses in management, education and research to prepare students for supervisory, teaching and research positions.

-Students in the Master of Science in Medical Laboratory Science program will complete a rigorous research project consisting of identification of the research problem and stating a hypothesis, designing, and performing experiments to solve the research problem, interpreting and analyzing the data, as well as presenting the research study in written and oral formats which may result in publication in a peer-reviewed journal and/ or presentation at a professional society meeting.
+Students in the Master of Science in Medical Laboratory Science program will complete a rigorous research project consisting of identification of the research problem and stating a hypothesis, designing and performing experiments to solve the research problem, interpreting and analyzing the data, as well as presenting the research study in written and oral formats, which may result in publication in a peer-reviewed journal or presentation at a professional society meeting, or both.

-Graduates are eligible to take the Medical Laboratory Scientist certification examination given by the American Society of Clinical Pathology Board of Certification; upon passing this examination, they become certified as Medical Laboratory Scientists, MLS(ASCP).
+Graduates are eligible to take the medical laboratory scientist certification examination given by the American Society of Clinical Pathology Board of Certification.
+After passing this examination, students become certified as Medical Laboratory Scientists, or MLS (ASCP).
 Students are not eligible to take the national certification examination until all degree requirements are met.
 Verification of degree completion is required from the program director by the American Society of Clinical Pathology Board of Certification.
 Graduation from the program is not contingent on successfully passing a certification examination.